hdlguy/alinx/AXU2CG_simple/petalinux/readme.md

 ## Petalinux Build instructions

-    * open https://petalinux.xilinx.com/ in a web browser. this makes sure we have a good connection to the yocto downloads.
+    * open https://petalinux.xilinx.com/ in a web browser to make sure we have a good connection to the yocto downloads.

 ### Convert the vivado .xsa file to the system device tree files that Petalinux 2024.x wants.